axel-rock/modlguessr/README.md

   - [x] Generate referral code
   - [x] Redeem codes
   - [x] Notify referer by email when a code is used
+- [x] Vapi
+  - [x] Put a button to call a sales person from pricing page
 - [ ] Share
   - [ ] Nice OG images
 - [ ] Multiplayer